Motherboards

 networking Wi-Fi 7 / 2.5GbE LAN

-PCIe 5.0 x16 and one Gen5 M.2 slot support next-gen GPU and storage upgrades
+PCIe 5.0 x16 and one Gen5 M.2 slot future-proof GPU and storage upgrades

-5-year warranty — longest in this roundup by two years
+5-year warranty — two years longer than any other board in this roundup

 Check Price on Amazon

-The Gigabyte B850 Aorus Elite WIFI7 at $219 is the cheapest board in this roundup that still ticks all the meaningful boxes: AM5 socket, PCIe 5.0 x16, one Gen5 M.2 slot, Wi-Fi 7, and a 14+2+2 power delivery configuration that handles the Ryzen 7 9700X without complaint.
-The 5-year warranty is the longest in this roundup — Gigabyte’s standard on Aorus boards — and worth factoring in for a long-term build.
+The Gigabyte B850 Aorus Elite WIFI7 at $209 is the lowest-priced board in this roundup that checks the meaningful boxes for AM5 gaming: PCIe 5.0 x16, one Gen5 M.2 slot, Wi-Fi 7, DDR5 up to 8200 MT/s (OC), and a 14+2+2 power delivery configuration that handles the Ryzen 7 9700X cleanly.
+Gigabyte’s 5-year warranty is the longest in this roundup by two years.

 Socket compatibility: AM5 (Ryzen 9000, 8000, 7000 series)